 DS commands supply credentials for any operations that are not anonymous.
-Password credentials can be supplied as arguments, such as the --bindPassword password option shown in the documentation.
+Password credentials can be supplied as arguments such as the --bindPassword password option shown in many of the examples in the documentation.

 In production, do not let the password appear in commands.
 Omit the --bindPassword option to provide the password interactively: